collective-soundworks/soundworks/README.md

 Basic TypeScript support will be proposed in a (hopefully) near future.

-However, as we aim to follow the TC39 and W3C specifications as close as possible, we will wait for the https://github.com/tc39/proposal-type-annotations proposal to reach stage 3 to update the source code in a more integrated manner.
+However, for maintenance reasons, we aim at following the TC39 and W3C specifications as close as possible.
+Therefore, we will wait for the https://github.com/tc39/proposal-type-annotations proposal to reach stage 3 to update the source code in a more integrated manner.

 ## Install